PostHog/posthog.com/contents/docs/apps/index.md

 Apps extend PostHog's functionality by either pulling data into or sending data out of PostHog.
 They allow anyone to extend and customize PostHog in order to better fit their needs.

-> Check out [all out apps here](/apps), including data warehouses (Snowflake, BigQuery, Redshift) and marketing tools (HubSpot, Sendgrid, Customer.io, Salesforce).
+> We have a [comprehensive library of apps](/apps), including data warehouses (Snowflake, BigQuery, Redshift) and marketing tools (HubSpot, Sendgrid, Customer.io, Salesforce).

 Apps can be used for a wide variety of use cases, such as: